William Fiddian Moulton: Biography

-William's father, James Moulton, was a Wesleyan Methodist minister and he had at least three other brothers, and probably two sisters.
-Like his father and grandfather, William became a Weslyan minister and in 1875 the first headmaster of The Leys School, Cambridge.
+William's father, James Egan Moulton, was a Wesleyan Methodist minister and he had at least three brothers, and probably two sisters.
+Like his father and grandfather, William became a Wesleyan minister and in 1875 the first headmaster of The Leys School, Cambridge.
 He remained headmaster for the rest of his life; one of the school's houses is named after him.

 He was elected President of the Methodist Conference at Bristol in 1890.

 On a stormy afternoon in 1898, he was on his way to visit a sick parishioner when he suffered a heart attack in the grounds of the school.
-A gardener found him and bought him back to his house, where he died soon after, aged sixty-two.
+A gardener found him and brought him back to his house, where he died soon after, aged sixty-two.
 He was interred in Histon Road Cemetery, Cambridge, and has a memorial in Wesley's Chapel, London.
 The Memorial Chapel, The Leys School was built as a memorial to him; the chapel was consecrated on 27 October 1906.

 In his biography, his son James noted that "So genuine was his sense of unworthiness that praise to him became a positive pain.
 He would walk out of the room rather than hear a laudatory passage about himself."